camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 ---------------

 To have a good print and screen result, it's not recommended to use LAYER/SYMBOLSCALEDENOM.
-LABEL/MINSIZE and LABEL/MAXSIZE should be use only when necessary.
+LABEL/MINSIZE and LABEL/MAXSIZE should be used only when necessary.